rioki/www.rioki.org/content/posts/2015-10-19-four-c-constructs-that-need-to-die.md

     std::array<Foo, 23> foos;

-The use of the array class solves the issue with many programing pitfalls.
+The use of the array class solves the issue with many programming pitfalls.
 By using standard container semantics, you will seldom program a buffer overrun.

 **Good Code:**